Bronx Center for Science and Mathematics (09X260)

 About

-The Bronx Center for Science & Mathematics offers challenging academic programs integrating technology across the curriculum.
-We meet students' emotional, intellectual, and social needs via a support structure linking faculty, students, and parents.
+The Bronx Center for Science & Mathematics (BCSM) is a public 9-12 school, committed to providing a superior educational experience to public school children integrating technology across the curriculum.
+We provide a range of services to meet students' emotional, intellectual, and social needs and support structures linking faculty, students, and parents.
 The foundation of our school rests on Seven Core Virtues: Respect, Integrity, Honor, Excellence, Commitment, Perseverance, and Service.
-Our college readiness success is supported by private/public funders who provide science research, robotics equipment, a computer lab, free SAT Prep, mentoring, and underwrite experiential learning trips to Nicaragua, Ecuador, Denmark, Paris, Spain, Germany and Mali.
-Partners include Hayden and Heckscher Foundations, PDT Partners, and Travelers Insurance.
+We also provide various academic and enrichment programs, including science research, robotics, mentoring, internships and experiential learning trips through different abroad programs.
+We are part of the Career Readiness, SYEP and Modern Youth Apprenticeship (CRMYA) programs, which helps us support career readiness for all our students.
+We have courses that help our ninth and tenth graders explore their career interests and develop readiness skills.
+Our students can apply for apprenticeships in science, technology, the arts, finance, and business, which allows them to earn and learn while in high school.
+BCSM is also committed to equity and access for our students and their families.
+Our school community actively fosters restorative and inclusive spaces that center relationships, ensures all voices are heard, and views discipline as an opportunity for learning.
 We are part of the Career Readiness and Modern Youth Apprenticeship (CRMYA) pilot, which helps us support career readiness for all our students.
 We have courses that help our ninth and tenth graders explore their career interests and develop readiness skills.
 Our students can apply for apprenticeships in tech, finance, and business, which allows them to earn and learn while in high school.

 Teachers with more than 3 years of experience: 80%

-Other Features: CRMYA School, Dress Code, Extended Day Program, Online Grading System, Orientation, Program(s) with 3+ GE Applicants Per Seat, Program(s) with 3+ SWD Applicants Per Seat, Uniform
+Other Features: CRMYA School, Dress Code, Expert College and Career Advisor On Staff, Extended Day Program, Financial Literacy Coursework, Online Grading System, Orientation, Paid Apprenticeships, Paid Internships, Uniform

 School Features: